-The Compensation Committee determined the Named Executive Officers' annual incentives under the Bonus Plan for fiscal 2023 utilizing objective Company performance metrics, with the amount of the annual incentive determined based on the Company's earnings from operations for fiscal 2023.
+The Compensation Committee determined the amount of the Named Executive Officers' annual incentives under the Bonus Plan would be based on the Company's earnings from operations for fiscal 2025.
 The Compensation Committee chose earnings from operations as the measurement used to calculate the annual cash incentive amount for each executive to provide an objective framework for determining the awards.
 Earnings from operations is also a consistently applied, easily understood and widely used metric that provides a measurement of operating performance that excludes certain non-operational factors to better assess managements' operation of the business.
-For these purposes, the Compensation Committee established threshold, target and maximum earnings from operations and, for Mr. Paul Marciano, licensing segment revenue goals, for fiscal 2023 at levels that the Compensation Committee considered to be rigorous.
+For these purposes, the Compensation Committee established threshold, target and maximum earnings from operations and, for Mr. Paul Marciano, licensing segment goals for fiscal 2025 at levels that the Compensation Committee considered to be rigorous.
+With respect to the earnings from operations goals in particular for fiscal 2025, the Compensation Committee considered the meaningful expected increase in advertising and marketing investments as well as the expected impact of supply chain disruptions on freight costs versus the prior year.